TIGRLab/SCanD_project/README.md

 # SCanD_project

 This is a base repo for the Schizophrenia Canadian Neuroimaging Database (SCanD) codebase.
-It is meant to be folked/cloned for every SCanD dataset
+It is meant to be forked/cloned for every SCanD dataset.

 General folder structure for the repo (when all is run)